 7. Feature / Feature engineering

-👉 For example: let's take a dataset consisting of individuals.
-Eye colour 👀 and weight are very simple features.
-The average number of vegetables 🥦 consumed per week or the median daily commuting time 🛴 are other, more complex features.
+👉 For example: let's take a dataset made up of individuals.
+Eye color 👀 and weight are very simple features.
+The average number of vegetables 🥦consumed per week or the median duration of daily travel time 🛴 are other, more complex features.

 8. Neural network / Deep Learning